A Basin-Selection Perspective on Grokking via Singular Learning Theory: Conclusion

 \section{Conclusion}

 In this work, we studied grokking as a phase transition between competing near-zero-loss basins with distinct LLCs.
 We showed theoretically for quadratic models how distinct solutions can exhibit different LLCs, and empirically used LLC to explain some features of grokking.
 More broadly, this work suggests that SLT-based quantities such as the local learning coefficient can serve as informative probes of training dynamics in over-parametrized models, linking loss-landscape geometry, implicit regularisation, and generalisation behaviour.
+Extending this perspective to other architectures (e.g. ReLU networks and transformers) and to a wider class of grokking tasks remains an important direction for future work.

-\paragraph{Limitations.} Our analysis is conducted in a Bayesian asymptotic setting and provides a characterisation of basin selection, rather than a direct analysis of SGD dynamics.
+\textbf{Limitations.} Our analysis is conducted in a Bayesian asymptotic setting and provides a characterisation of basin selection, rather than a direct analysis of SGD dynamics.
 While this perspective is supported by prior work ~\cite{mandt2017sgd,chen2023dynamicalversusbayesianphase} and our empirical results, a complete theoretical connection between posterior concentration and stochastic gradient-based optimisation remains open.
-In addition, our results are established for simplified model classes to permit explicit analysis, extending them to more complex architectures and training regimes would be a direction for future work.
+In addition, our results are established for simplified model classes to permit explicit analysis; extending them to more complex architectures and training regimes would be a direction for future work.
+Finally, the central result in \Cref{thm:stage2_llc} is to be interpreted as a generic reference value: trained endpoints may violate assumptions of genericity, or the architecture may be defective, leading to a lower LLC than predicted.